157 Assisted Living Communities near Fresno

 Assisted living is a residential care system that allows seniors and disabled adults to live freely and independently while still having help available around the clock.
 Residents of assisted living communities can call on staff members to help them with bathing, grooming, household chores, transportation and meal preparation, among other activities of daily living (ADLs), while still living in a private or semi-private apartment of their own.

-Services Available in Assisted Living Communities in Fresno
+What Services are Available in Assisted Living in Fresno?

 Staff can also generally help senior residents with walking pets, managing financial affairs and reminders to take medication as prescribed by a doctor.
 Typically, staff are not allowed to administer medical treatments on their own, but most are able to help with grinding pills, nitroglycerin sprays, medicated cream and lotion, and with acquiring over-the-counter medicine that isn’t in conflict with your doctor’s treatment plan.
 Untrained and unlicensed staff at assisted living communities are not allowed to draw blood or give injections, and for any serious medical matter they are expected to call for professional help.
 The most common exception to this is in assisted living communities with a nurse or other licensed professional on staff.
 Rules vary as to what these employees can do, so it’s a good idea to clarify the community’s scope of practice before you move in.